siara-cc/stackoverflow_db/README.md

 CREATE INDEX so_users_loc on so_users (Location);
 ```

-The records can be accessed using User Id, DisplayName or Location.
+The records can be quickly accessed using User Id, DisplayName or Location through the existing indices.

 # Screenshots